Employees

 In general, you should be able to decide when to take your annual holidays.
 Your employer must:

-- agree to your request for annual holidays before you can take the time off – or have a good reason for declining it, such as others having already arranged holidays at the same time
+- agree to your request for annual holidays before you take the time off – or have a good reason for declining it, for example, others having already arranged holidays at the same time

-- allow you to take at least 2 of your 4 weeks’ annual holidays continuously.
+- allow you to take at least 2 of your 4 weeks’ annual holidays in one go

 Your employer can refuse a request to take annual holidays in advance.